24 Feb 5 Things Non-Profits Can Do To Deliver Big Business Results

 2. Create a creative, relaxing, “non-threatening” environment

 As an employee, I know that a creative, non-threatening, and open workplace atmosphere provides a more collaborative environment where employees can openly discuss projects and serve each other more effectively.
-A closed door mentality and a segregated, non-communicative workplace only divides the communal effort, negates the collaborative pursuit company business goals, and prevents individuals and teams to be fruitful and effective in their respective departments and skill set.
+A closed door mentality and a segregated, non-communicative workplace only divides the communal effort, negates the collaborative pursuit of company business goals, and prevents individuals and teams to be fruitful and effective in their respective departments and skill set.

 3. Be lean to make green